kristianmandrup/reasonml-meiosis-examples/README.md

 ## Building an example

 Before running an example, you need to build it.
-Go to the directory of the example, such as `examples/todomvc`, and run:
+Go to the directory of the example, such as `src/lit-html`, and run:

 ```
 npm i
 npm start
 ```

-Again, you only need `npm i` the first time.
+You only need `npm i` the first time.

 Once built, you can view the example by navigating to it from the examples index page at [http://localhost:3000](http://localhost:3000).